 There are a total of 3489 single unit cultural properties registered in Bursa.
 3000 of these are within the boundaries of Metropolitan Municipality.
 600 of these are monumental and 2400 of them are examples of civil architecture.
 A large number of monumental buildings are religious structures, with 355 mosques and masjids making up the majority.
-The works built by the first the Ottoman Sultans were built in Bursa.
-Therefore the masjid and mosque building style for the early Ottoman period was developed in Bursa.
+The monuments of the first Ottoman Sultans were built in Bursa.
+Therefore masjid and mosque architectural styles for the early Ottoman period were developed in Bursa.